rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Do we need to go in a cave for 20 years to learn that ?

 If your goal in life is to be Yogi, probably yes.
 Though, this is not our case.
-Can we take advantage of some of their techniques by applying them to our own benefit ?
+Can we take advantage of some of their techniques by applying these techniques to our own benefit ?

 Absolutely.

 As we will see, it goes beyond just breathing without moving.
-It will require balance, consciousness and a developer’s mindset.
+It will need balance, consciousness and a developer’s mindset.

 ***